How Did COVID-19 Impact Education?

 COPPA, or the Children’s Online Privacy Protection Act of 1998, is a federal law that protects the privacy of children under 13 online.
 It was enacted as a response to marketing strategies targeting minors.

-The law includes requirements for websites, apps, and other online services like an essay writing service on how to collect data and protect children’s safety.
+The law includes requirements for websites, apps, and other online services on how to collect data and protect children’s safety.
 Under COPPA, if a website or other online resource collects personal information of a child under 13, it must get parental consent first.

 coppa guide